armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 }
 ```

-Then build your Debian package based on your gradle build file:
+Then build your Debian package based on your Gradle build file:

 ```bash
 gradle buildDeb